drscotthawley/formalyzer/README.md

   prompt) and *outputting* values to assign to form fields.
 - another existing package (`playwright`) to fill in those fields.

+Update, v0.0.5: Actually now you may send the raw HTML to Claude for verification of BS4’s field detections, using the optional `--verify <student name>` CLI arg.

 ## Usage

 On MacOS, startup the Chrome browser looking to port 9222 by executing